 Robots wander around the "prison" and monitor each other using CCTV cameras.
 This robotic “wandering” is captured over the evening onto the canvas.
 They create their own painting in their own little prison and the cameras mounted on each robots also keep a real time eye on the proceedings.

 The world premier of Stanza’s “Robotica: Control inside the panopticon” was at The Victoria And Albert Museum, London.
 A playful robot installation - with performative and interactive aspects - that questions ideas of surveillance and tracking in popular culture using, robots, CCTV and sensor technologies.
 2006- 2008.
 In moving through the gallery people create a ‘memory space’- a reference to a past created by the traces and paths left behind.
 The patterns we make, the forces we weave, reveal different ways of moving through the space.
 These patterns disclose new ways of seeing the world.
 All the robots are recorded via CCTV and each is made to wear CCTV which is shown on a monitor which also records the event.
 Police “tape” keeps the robots inside the controlled space.

 The idea of the Panopticon originated with the English utilitarian philosopher Jeremy Bentham as a prison design that would allow an observer to monitor all the prisoners at all times, without any prisoner being aware of whether he was being monitored or not.

-There was also a CCTV set up; with wireless cameras on each robots so they could keep an eye on one another and we could watch them on the TV.
+Summary.
+A group of fully programmed self built robots wander around avoiding one another while trying to escape.
+CCTV cameras on installation for surveillance plus wireless cameras on each robots so they could keep an eye on one another and we could watch them on the TV.

-I now have a series of fifteen very large canvases (4 by 3 metres approx) made by the robots.
-They are available all for sale and for exhibition.
+Available for touring.
+Please note I have conceived of the next version but this will need funds and more production set up.
+There is now a series of fifteen very large canvases (4 by 3 metres approx) made by the robots.

 The Victoria And Albert Museum, London 2008